rrhg/rrhg.github.io/django/drf_serializers.md

 # needs many=True because even if it is only going to receive 1 object (id=pk), since we are filtering(users__id=user.id), the serializers thinks we can receive a list, & somewhere down the pipeline, someone is expecting a list.

-# need to pass context because I was instantiating the serializer myself & returning the Reaponse with serializer.data.
+# need to pass context because I was instantiating the serializer myself & returning the Response with serializer.data.
 Normally, we don't do that, instead we give the viewSet a seriliazer, & let the vieSet instantiate the serializer.
 In that case the viewSet takes care of passing the context.

-But the error msg is misleading, because instead of saying that someone was expecting a list, or soemething related, yhe mag says that the queryset has no attribute ...(like id, or any other attribute
+But the error msg is misleading, because instead of saying that someone was expecting a list, or soemething related, the msg says that the queryset has no attribute ...(like id, or any other attribute)

 ```